Cycling Highlights of Slovenia

 - Exploring the charming village of Kranjska Gora, a ski resort only a 10-minute drive from the Italian and Austrian border that hosts many World Cup Alpine Ski races and offers a unique blend of Slovenian, Austrian and Italian culture and gastronomy.

-- Dinner at Hisa Franko, the family-run countryside restaurant and inn that is the home of Ana Ros, Slovenia’s best chef, whose appearance in Netflix’s Chef’s Table gained her well-deserved worldwide fame.
-It’s no accident that she was named the World’s Best Female Chef 2017!
+- Opt for a tasting dinner at Hiša Franko, the family-run countryside restaurant and inn that is the home of Ana Roš, Slovenia’s best chef, whose appearance in Netflix’s Chef’s Table gained her well-deserved worldwide fame.
+It’s no accident that she was named the World’s Best Female Chef 2017 and gained the first Slovenian 2 Michelin stars in 2020!

 - Homegrown seasonal vegetables, farm-to-table cuisine, homemade cheese, smoked meat, honey, wine and so much more.